Cutter Setup

 Introduction

 Editing rib and rsl files with Cutter offers many advantages compared to using a general purpose text editor.
 Cutter applies syntax coloration to both types of scripts.
 Rendering a rib file and compiling a shading language document is conveniently accomplished using the keyboard shortcuts Alt + e, Control + e or Apple + e.
-If Pixar's documentation is installed on the users computer Alt + double clicking on a keyword in a rib or rsl file will trigger Cutter to display the relevant html document in its internal browser.
-Being able to quickly refer to Pixar's documentation in an excellent aid to learning about their unique rendering and shading technology.
+If the URL to Pixar's documentation has been set in preferences then Command + double clicking on a keyword in a rib or rsl file will trigger Cutter to display the relevant Pixar documentation.

 Figure 1